openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

 dataset.export('./dataset', format='mnist')
 ```

 ### Example 2.
-How to filter and convert MNIST dataset to ImageNet
+How to filter and convert a MNIST dataset to ImageNet

 Convert MNIST dataset to ImageNet format, keep only images with `3` class
 presented: